link1905/system-design-101/content/docs/design-patterns/distributed-transaction/blocking-protocols.md

 }
 ```

-These cohort services will verify account details, update balances provisionally, and crucially,
+These cohort services will verify account details, update balances provisionally,
 **lock** the accounts' balances to prevent other operations from interfering during the transaction.
 If both services can successfully prepare, they respond `Yes` back to the coordinator.